 If you would like to find out more about the Operinos, here is a link to one of Operina's posts.
 On top of being a wonderful wife, marvelous mother, fabulous friend, and superb singer, she is also an amazing authoress.

-Here is a link to C.O.T.A. - in honor of Anthony Herman donation page or click the button on my sidebar if you feel led to donate to transplant related medical expenses.
+Here is a link to C.O.T.A. - in honor of Anthony Herman donation page if you feel led to donate to transplant related medical expenses.